Bowling is an exciting sport. It’s all about precision, skill, and, of course, the right equipment.

 Despite meticulous care and gentle usage, I observed a disturbing crack near the finger holes a mere 7 games in.

-It’s noteworthy that I chose a lighter weight due to personal comfort, so the stress on the ball was minimal at best.
+Notably, I chose a lighter weight due to personal comfort, so the stress on the ball was minimal at best.

 Moreover, while the ball’s aesthetic appeal remains undeniable, its performance leaves much to be desired.